 The transaction represents a significant investment by the Lactalis Group in the Canadian dairy sector.
 It also shows a strong commitment to Parmalat Canada’s current business, which includes nearly 3,000 employees, 16 dairy processing plants and a dedicated research and development facility.

 The large and complex transaction involved numerous Norton Rose Fulbright Canada lawyers from across a number of the firm’s practice groups and offices.

-Led by Walied Soliman and Paul Fitzgerald, the Toronto-based team included Bruce Sheiner, Trevor Zeyl, Joseph Palmieri (Corporate, M&A and Securities); Barry Segal (Tax); Kevin Ackhurst, Michael Brown (Investment Canada and Competition/Antitrust); Eric Reither (Commercial); Jung-Kay Chiu (Intellectual Property); Michael Lieberman (Real Estate); Nicole Sigouin, Noah Schein (Banking); Ryan Freeman (Employment and Labour); and Janet Bobechko (Environmental).
+Led by Walied Soliman and Paul Fitzgerald, the Toronto-based team included Bruce Sheiner, Trevor Zeyl, Joseph Palmieri (Corporate, M&A and Securities); Barry Segal (Tax); Kevin Ackhurst, Michael Brown (Investment Canada and Competition/Antitrust); Eric Reither (Commercial); Jung-Kay Chiu (Intellectual Property); Michael Lieberman (Real Estate); Nicole Sigouin, Noah Schein (Banking); and Ryan Freeman (Employment and Labour).
 Members from other offices included Martin Masse (Lead, Competition/Antitrust, Ottawa) and Erika Woolgar (Competition/Antitrust, Ottawa), and Martin Rochette (Pensions and Benefits, Quebec City).
 Andrea D’Ambra (New York), Florinda Baldridge (Houston) and Sam Sessler (Dallas) of Norton Rose Fulbright’s Global eDiscovery Services team supported Parmalat Canada and its parent, Lactalis Group, in responding to extensive information requests from the Canadian Competition Bureau.